Self awareness is a measure of intelligence in the animal kingdom.

 A German study involved placing various colored dots on the necks of the birds where they couldn't see them.
 While the magpies didn't react to the feel of the dots, they began scratching their necks when placed in front of a mirror.
 Those with black dots, which were camouflaged against their feathers, didn't react at all.

-The sleeping brain is not totally dormant, as scientists assumed for many centuries.
-When dreaming the brain shows off activity in the theta, alpha and beta ranges (4-31 hertz).
-But there is no self-awareness present: we don't reflect on who we are, what we're doing, or even the fact that we are dreaming.
+The sleeping brain is not totally dormant, as scientists had assumed for many centuries.
+When dreaming the brain is active in the theta, alpha and beta ranges (4-31 hertz).
+But there is no self awareness present: we don't reflect on who we are, what we're doing, or even the fact that we are dreaming.

 In lucid dreaming, however, MRT studies have confirmed that we possess a much higher level of consciousness.
 We activate more regions of the brain (the right dorsolateral prefrontal cortex, the frontopolar regions and the precuneus).
 All of these regions are linked with self-reflective functions.